Why study BA (Hons) Politics at BU?

 You will be ready to take on the challenges of a career. your future career path could include frontline politics, research and advisory roles for charities, parties or activist groups, diplomacy and global political affairs within governments, global organisations or for any organisation seeking politically literate and media-savvy employees.

 Take a glimpse at life on Talbot Campus

 Next start date:

 Bournemouth University, Talbot Campus

-For 2019 entry: 104-120 tariff points from 2 A-levels or equivalent.
+For September 2024 entry: 104-120 UCAS tariff points from 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
-For more information check out our 2019 entry requirements.
+Foundation year: 48-72 UCAS tariff points.
+For more information check out our full entry requirements.